metaopt/torchopt/README.md

 --------------------------------------------------------------------------------

-## TorchOpt as Differentiable Optimizer for Meta-Learning
+## TorchOpt for Differentiable Optimization

 Meta-Learning has gained enormous attention in both Supervised Learning and Reinforcement Learning.
 Meta-Learning algorithms often contain a bi-level optimization process with *inner loop* updating the network parameters and *outer loop* updating meta parameters.
 The figure below illustrates the basic formulation for meta-optimization in Meta-Learning.
 The main feature is that the gradients of *outer loss* will back-propagate through all `inner.step` operations.